JoseRom2286/Test/README.md

 # Exercise

-##Exercise 1
+## Exercise 1

 This documentation describes how to use the Pavel robotic toothbrush.
-Note that this toothbrush is not safe to use for children, adults, or pets.
+Note that this toothbrush is totally safe to use for children, adults, or pets.

-###Excercise 2
+### Excercise 2